paranoid-software/elemental-cms/readme.md

 The CLI includes an "init" command which will create a basic working directory structure.

-Before we can issue the "init" command we have to create a config file inside a "settings" folder with at least the following content:
+Before we can issue the "init" command, we have to create a config file inside a "settings" folder with at least the following content:

 ```json
 {